danielsto/tuenti-challenge-7/README.md

 This one was a little bit more tricky because I had no idea how bowling was scored.
 ## Challenge 3 - Board games
+Only modules from The Python Standard Library were used to solve this challenge.
+These modules were [math](https://docs.python.org/3/library/math.html) for mathematical functions and [os](https://docs.python.org/3/library/os.html) to interact with the operating system.

+Challenge 3 was all about really understanding what it was being asked and that was a bit hard for me.

+Coding the solution was easy though.
+For each case smallest nearest integer of log2(points) is found and then added 1.
+Thus, we get the minimum number of cards necessary to represent all the points in that case.

+Runtime:  ~0.001 s including file reading and writing Number of lines:  12, main algorithm is 5 lines long
 ## Challenge 4 - Help Pythagoras Junior
+Only modules from The Python Standard Library were used to solve this challenge.
+These modules were [math](https://docs.python.org/3/library/math.html) for mathematical functions, [os](https://docs.python.org/3/library/os.html) to interact with the operating system and to interact with the operating system and [itertools](https://docs.python.org/2/library/itertools.html) to generate combinatoric iterators.

+For this challenge a little bit of mathematical theory was needed, geometry to be precise.
+According to the [Triangle Inequality Theorem](), "the sum of two side lengths of a triangle is always greater than the third side".

+It would have seemed obvious to iterate over all the possible combinations of sides and get the smallest perimeter of them.
+And it worked (a bit slow)  with the testInput.txt because it contained only 71 cases which greatest number of sides was 100.
+It definitely didn't work that way with the submitInput.txt, with 130 cases of 1000 sides each.

+That's where the magic happened.
+Only by sorting the list (for obvious reasons) it became much more efficient and actually ended in a reasonable time.

+Run time: ~2.25 s including file reading and writing (more than 2 hours without sorting and not even finishing)
+Number of lines: 31, main algorithm is 8 lines long

 ## Challenge 5 - Ghost in the HTTP
+I still have NO IDEA how was this done but plan to research in write-ups and blogs.
+It had something to do with HTTP/2.

 ## Challenge 6 - The Tower
+TODO
 ## Challenge 7 - Word Soup Challenge
+TODO